michalbrys/Using-Google-Analytics-with-R/chapter1/gettingcredentialsfor_google_analytics_api_md_md_m.md

 # Getting credentials for Google Analytics API

-> **Note**: you can use default credentials include in googleAnalyticsR package.
+> **Note**: you can use default credentials included in googleAnalyticsR package.
 But this API quota is shared for all googleAnalyticsR users.
-To quarantee that API quota is only for you - please create your own credential.
+To guarantee that API quota is only for you - please create your own credentials.
 I've described this process below.